 My only complaint on these guys is the lids…they are so much more difficult to snap onto the containers than Snapware.
 That being said, once they are on, they are secure.
 I use these often, especially for storing dinner prep components in the fridge, but for everyday meal prep lunch recipes, I rely on my Snapware.

-OXO Good Grips 8 Cup Leakproof Food Storage Container– I bought these to have some freezer-friendly large sized storage containers as an alternative to gallon freezer bags, however I found after freezing these for a couple of months, the lids have become quite difficult to snap on.
+OXO Good Grips 8 Cup Leakproof Food Storage Container– I bought these to have some freezer-friendly large sized storage containers as an alternative to gallon freezer bags, however they are still too small to fit a standard-sized freezer crockpot meal.